vstanislas/IPE_yogurt_rolledOat_microbiome/README.md

-# Overview

-Repository for the code and data used in the paper "Impact of Yogurt and Rolled Oats on the Gut Microbiome: A Randomized Crossover Study displaying Individual Responses and General Resilience" from Thriene et all.
+Repository for the code and data of the results presented in Thriene et all. *"Impact of Yogurt and Rolled Oats on the Gut Microbiome: A Randomized Crossover Study displaying Individual Responses and General Resilience"* (under revision).

 Work in progress